jokosaputro95/OpenMusic-API/README.md

 4. Error Handling Implemented
 5. Using a database to store data for albums and songs using Postgresql

+### Kriteria Optional
+1. Brings up the track list in album details
+    - endpoint: GET /albums/{albumId}
+2. Query Parameter for song search
+    - ?title,
+    - ?performer
+    * **Note: The use of these two parameters can be combined**

 # OpenMusic-API-V2
 Submission Dicoding Fundamental Back-End Apps OpenMusic API Versi 2